-Here are two more commonly tested concepts in Alkanes that students will learn from Ms Sim’s A Level Chemistry tuition programme.
+Here are two more commonly tested concepts in Alkanes that students will learn from our A level chemistry tuition programme.

 2) Difference in Reactivity